Rob Armstrong

 Rob Armstrong (born 12 September 1996) is a Canadian ice sledge hockey player.

+Career

-He was on his nation's silver medal-winning team in para ice hockey at the 2018 Winter Paralympics after helping his team win Gold in 2017 at World Para Ice Hockey Championships.
+He represented Canada at the 2018 and 2022 Winter Paralympics, and won silver medals. after helping his team win Gold in 2017 at World Para Ice Hockey Championships.
 Armstrong is a three-time silver medalist at World Sledge Hockey Challenge.

+Personal life

 His disability is due to a childhood infection of the spine.
-This illness has made him reliant on a wheelchair.
 He began playing para ice hockey a few years later after he fell in love with the sport while playing goaltender in road hockey with his friends.